alexkasema/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. Display current directory content with user and group IDs displayed numerically ls -lna
 7. How to make a directory mkdir /dir/dir
 8. Move a file from dir to dir mv /dir/file /dir/dir/
+9. Delete a file in a directory rm /dir/dir/file